zfoo-project/zfoo/README_EN.md

 }
 ````

-#### 8. [storage](storage/src/test/java/com/zfoo/storage/ApplicationTest.java) Excel and Java class automatic mapping framework, you only need to define a class corresponding to Excel, and directly parse Excel
+#### 8. [storage](storage/src/test/java/com/zfoo/storage/ApplicationTest.java) Excel to class automatic mapping framework, you only need to define a class corresponding to Excel, and directly parse Excel

 ```
 @Resource